Siegel-Lab/BioSmoother/Manual.md

 Hence, at some points it will have t display two ore more neighboring genes in one column.
 This is all good and fine as long these neighboring genes are also neighbors in the genome.
 However, most likely, they are not.
 There will be some gap in between the genes.
-When grouping the genes together into one column we hence have to remove the reads that fall into these gap.
+When grouping the genes together into one column we hence have to remove the reads that fall into these gaps.
 The best way to do this is using the :ref:`Annotation filter <annotations_sub_tab>`, to remove all genes that do not overlap a gene on the x-axis.
 In fact, this filter is automatically activated when using the annotation coordinate system.
 However, this filter cannot be used for all annotation types.